Palo Azul bark has been used for hundreds of years as a natural remedy for kidneys.

 Because of this, it is often called Kidney Wood.

 In this article, we sift through the data to reveal recent research behind this ancient natural remedy.
-This article looks to scientific studies and research that has been published about Palo Azul tea.
+This article goes through scientific studies and research that has been published about Palo Azul tea.

-Palo Azul is better known in South and Central America where it is a native plant that has been used to treat kidneys for hundreds of years.
+Palo Azul is better known in South and Central America where it is a native plant and has been used to treat kidneys for hundreds of years.

 How Palo Azul & Your Kidneys Work Together

 Palo Azul is known to be a natural diuretic.
 A diuretic is a substance that promotes diuresis or the increased production of urine.

 In medicine, diuretics are used to effectively treat heart failure, liver cirrhosis, hypertension, and you guessed it, certain kidney diseases.

 Palo Azul has been used for hundreds of years by the Aztec people for its diuretic properties.
 After Europeans landed in South and Central America they started to export Palo Azul to Europe for its medical benefits.

 Palo Azul tea is best purchased and prepared as a tea.